-Annually, the Alumni and Alumnae Relations offices sponsor Reunions for anniversary classes on a 5-year cycle-5th, 10th, 15th, etc.-although all classes are encouraged to attend every year.
+The Office of Alumni and Alumnae Relations sponsors reunions annually for anniversary classes on a 5-year cycle - 5th, 10th, 15th, etc. - although all classes are encouraged to attend every year.
 The weekend occurs after graduation, typically in early June.

-ALUMNI VOLUNTEERS
+VOLUNTEERS

-You have already met some of our volunteers.
-Our alumni are one of the College's greatest resources, all of whom believe in the Hobart and William Smith experience.
+Our alums are one of the College's greatest resources, all of whom believe in the Hobart and William Smith experience.
 As students, they took away much from their years here.
 Now, in return, they give generously of their time, talents and financial resources.